 After a kidney transplant surgery, the recipient must take proper post-operative precautions to ensure a successful recovery and protect the newly transplanted kidney.
 Here are some standard post-operative precautions:

-• Hydration: Drink a good amount of fluids to stay hydrated.
+- Hydration: Drink a good number of fluids to stay hydrated.
 Proper hydration is essential for kidney health and preventing complications.

 Kidney transplant surgery is a breakthrough in the field of medicine that has helped millions of people.
 It is always essential to consult the transplant team for personalized guidelines and advice based on the surgery situation.
 Proper post-operative precautions can help protect the transplanted kidney and reduce the risk of complications.
 It also contributes to a successful kidney transplant and improves the patient’s quality of life.